 Both locations offer lessons.

-Some of our favorite spring and summer spots are totally different in the winter time.
+Some of our favorite spring and summer spots are totally different in the wintertime.
 The leaves are dead and gone this time of year so the views are seemingly endless.
 And the crowds are thinner, too.
 If you’re lucky (and brave) you might just catch a frozen waterfall or two.
-Our friends at Asheville Trails are our go – to resource for all things hiking and camping related in the southeast.

 Just outside of Asheville, about 20 minutes from town, is a little cabin you can rent.
 It was built in 1815, but moved to its current location and rebuilt.
 Caroline put her touch on it and reused every part of the original structure that she could.
 The square nails were saved to relay the living room floor.
 The ceilings in the bathroom and kitchen used to be the porch roof.
 The heart pine floor in the loft used to cover the log walls in the main room.
 The stone chimney was used for the current foundation.
 It’s almost guaranteed to help you rest, reset, relax, get away from city life … whatever it is you’re looking to do.

 Sign up (and go) to a new class

 Interested in pottery?
 What about yoga?
 Been meaning to get to that one workshop you pass every day on your way home?
 Winter in Asheville is the perfect time to try something new.
 Whatcha waiting for?
 Especially now that many of the local makers are offering online workshops, yoga classes, etc.